Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Typography**

-  - The main font used throughout the site is'Raleway' which belongs to the sans-serif typeface family.
+  - The main font used throughout the site is 'Raleway' which belongs to the sans-serif typeface family.
 The font is clean and elegant, making it a good choice for web design.

   - I have used 'Ranchers' font for the 'BRITbrAIN' title as it is fun and pairs well with the Brain theme.